oddbird/css-sandbox/src/scope/explainer.md

 }
 ```

-Or adding contextual information outside the scope:
+Or matching based on additional context outside the scope:

 ```css
 @scope (.media) {